Recognizing Early Signs of Substance Use in Teens

 On the surface, many of our teens look like they are doing great.
-However, teens commonly struggle with challenges such as depression, anxiety, suicidal ideation, and substance use.
+However, like Tony Hoffman, many teens commonly struggle with mental health disorders such as depression, anxiety, suicidal ideation, and substance use.
 For some, these issues fade.
 However, many teens who begin to use substances as teens develop an addiction, which wreaks chaos in their lives.
 From the first use of drugs, teens with a high risk of developing addiction no longer have a choice.
 They often want to stop but do not know how and do not understand the process that is occurring in their body, which is addiction.

 In 2023, the National Institute on Drug Abuse (NIDA) reported that 10.9% of eighth graders, 19.8% of 10th graders, and 31.2% of 12th graders have used illegal drugs in the past year.
 This is a significant amount of teens who are struggling with substance use.
 Of these teens, many will develop addiction, being unable to control their substance use both as teens and into young adulthood.